 On This Page

 Gillette Children’s Specialty Healthcare offers one of the region’s top neuromuscular programs.
-In fact, Gillette is the Twin Cities’ only nationally ranked Best Children’s Hospital in pediatric neurology and neurosurgery.
 Our Center for Pediatric Neurosciences is the only one in the region integrating research and clinical services.

 We focus on congenital neuromuscular conditions that affect nerves and muscles and that typically worsen with age.
 They include muscular dystrophy, myotonic dystrophy, spinal muscular atrophy, peripheral neuropathies (such as Charcot-Marie-Tooth disease), and generalized muscle and nerve issues (such as mitochondrial disorders).

-The Muscular Dystrophy Association recognizes Gillette’s Neuromuscular Clinic as a leader in providing multidisciplinary care to manage these often incurable but treatable conditions.
+The Muscular Dystrophy Association recognizes Gillette’s Neuromuscular Clinic as a leader in providing interdisciplinary care to manage these often incurable but treatable conditions.

 Why Choose Gillette?